Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 - Tracks only whitelisted websites
 - Can be build in less than two month project
 - Easy to maintain, despite evolutions in mobile phone and web technologies
+- Data can be collected over long periods of time

 **Legal and GDPR compliant:**
 - No data storage without explicit permission from participant